intellltech/interview-QA/readme.md

 Libraries in solidity are similar to contracts that contain reusable codes.
 A library has functions that can be called by other contracts.<ui><li>Deploying a common code by creating a library reduces the gas cost.</li><li>Functions of the library can be called directly when they do not modify the state variables i.e. only pure and view functions can be called from outside of the library.</li><li>The library does not have state variables, it cannot inherit any element and cannot be inherited.</li></ui>
     **[⬆ Back to Top](#questions)**

-31. ### What is the constant function in Solidity?
+31. ### How does the 'view' function modifier work with functions?

-A constant function does not change the state of the contract.
-Therefore, the constant function can be called from anywhere without concerning the security issues it will impose as the function will not affect the state of the contract.
+A 'view' function declares that no state will be changed.
+This means the function is only viewing the data but not modifying it.
     **[⬆ Back to Top](#questions)**

 32. ### What are hexadecimal literals in Solidity?